GabrieleCecilia/gabrielececilia.github.io/_pages/cv.md

 Professional Services
 ======
 * PC member of the Artifact Evaluation Committee at ICFP 25.
-* Reviewer for CORSE 25.
+* External reviewer for CORSE 25.
 * Student volunteer at ICFP 24 and FM 24.